 In 1994 the Society bought its own concert piano and in 1998 changed its name, yet again, to the Scunthorpe and North Lincolnshire Concert Society.

 The theme of the 1998 – 1999 Jubilee Season was “Many Happy Returns”.
 Two years previously, the members had been asked to nominate their favourite performers from the preceding years and a compilation was made of their choices.
 Emma Johnson and Julius Drake drew their usual capacity audience.
 The Christmas concert was by City Waites, and in the New Year we had a “sell out” for Tasmin Little and Piers Lane.
 This event was dedicated to the memory of Nell Houghton.
-Anthony Goldstone and Caroline Clemmow – a piano duo who live locally in North Lincolnshire – were followed by Nemo Brass, and the year ended, almost fifty years to the day from the founding of the Society, with Cantamus Choir who included a new work by Andrew Carter that had been commissioned by the Society for its Golden Jubilee.
+Anthony Goldstone and Caroline Clemmow, a local piano duo, were followed by Nemo Brass, and the year ended, almost fifty years to the day from the founding of the Society, with Cantamus Choir who included a new work by Andrew Carter that had been commissioned by the Society for its Golden Jubilee.
 A Jubilee dinner was held at the Wortley Hotel.

 The Millennium Season began with Peter Donohue, followed by the Guarneri Trio of Prague.
 The guitarist, Craig Ogden, made a return visit with the flautist, Jonathan Rimmer and the final concert featured the cellist Richard Jenkinson accompanied, on the piano, by Benjamin Frith.
 The Society was thus well set up for the new century and has continued to promote concerts of the highest quality with an array of truly international artistes: Nikolai Demidenko, Ashley Wass, Evgeny Soifertis, The Janacek String Quartet, Fine Arts Brass, Jennifer Pike, Ensemble 360, The Hugo Wolf String Quartet, London Concertante, Roderick Williams, Benjamin Grosvernor and Touchwood Quartet …. to name but a few.